tubiz/woo-paystack/readme.txt

 *	For customers paying with a Verve card, their subscription can't be renewed automatically, once a payment is due their subscription will be on-hold.
 The customer will have to login to his account to manually renew his subscription.

 *	If a subscription has a free trial and no signup-fee, automatic renewal is not possible for the first payment because the initial order total will be 0, after the free trial the subscription will be put on-hold.
 The customer will have to login to his account to renew his subscription.
 If a Mastercard or Visa card is used to renew the subscription subsequent renewals will be automatic throughout the duration of the subscription, if a Verve card is used automatic renewal isn't possible.

-= Suggestions / Feature Request =

-If you have suggestions or a new feature request, feel free to get in touch with me via the contact form on my website [here](http://bosun.me/get-in-touch/)

-You can also follow me on Twitter! **[@tubiz](https://twitter.com/tubiz)**

 == Installation ==